-- 1. Stop CFS.

-- 2. Open the CFS configuration file.

-- 3. In the [Indexing] section, use the IndexerSections parameter to specify the names of the sections that contain indexing settings.
+- 1. Check that CFS is authorized to index documents into the IDOL index.
+In the IDOL Content configuration file, CFS must belong to an authorization role that includes the admin, query, and index standard roles. - 2.
+Stop CFS. - 3.
+Open the CFS configuration file. - 4.
+In the [Indexing] section, use the IndexerSections parameter to specify the names of the sections that contain indexing settings.
 If this parameter is already set, add the name of the new indexer to the list.
 For example: